-Extinction, Darwin Overlooked
+Extinction, Evidence Overlooked

 “All these facts, consistent among themselves,” Cuvier argued, “seem to me to prove the existence of a world previous to ours… And what revolution was able to wipe it out [extinction]?”